Tera-MIND: Tera-scale mouse brain simulation via spatial mRNA-guided diffusion: DISCUSSION

-We acknowledge the limitations of Tera-MIND.
+In addition, we acknowledge the limitations of Tera-MIND.
 The modeling paradigm is fundamentally driven by the molecular-to-morphology spatial associations, which, while powerful, represent a simplified hypothesis of the complex neurological processes.
-Future refinements of this methodology could address this challenge by incorporating additional spatiotemporal data modalities, such as epigenomic, transcriptomic, proteomic, and (immuno-)histological information from diverse developmental and pathological contexts, along with adaptations for human tissue analysis.
-With these enhancements, Tera-MIND can further advance research into the spatial dynamics of gene expression and the cellular alterations associated with complex human (neurological) diseases~\cite{velten2023principles}.
+With the rapid emergence of diverse spatial omics technologies~\cite{zhang2025spatial}, future work will incorporate orthogonal modalities, such as spatial proteomics and epigenomics, to provide additional layers of validation and further distinguish true functional spatial relationships.

 In conclusion, the development of virtual replicas of entire biological organisms using GenAI, referred to as generative digital twins (GDTs~\cite{wu2024towards}) and exemplified by Tera-MIND in this study, opens new avenues for high-throughput biomedical simulation with minimal ethical concerns.
 This methodology offers a cost-effective and scalable alternative for preclinical testing of therapeutic strategies.
 Lastly, the potentially wide applicability of GDTs on human samples aligns with the principles of animal welfare by supporting the replacement, reduction, and refinement (3R) of animal use in laboratory research, providing a promising algorithmic tool for ethically responsible biomedical innovation.